catalyzecomms/coding-test-be--i-gede-bayu/README.md

 This project is a coding test to demonstrate a simple CRUD (Create, Read, Update, Delete) API using the NestJS framework.
 The API manages a Posts resource and uses SQLite as the database.

 ## Technologies Used & Criteria
-* NextJS: use ShacdnUI for CMS.
-Simple without login, only form CRUD.
+* NextJS: Designed for building fast, full-stack web applications
 * NestJS: A progressive Node.js framework for building efficient and scalable server-side applications.
 * SQLite: A file-based SQL database, lightweight and easy to set up for development.
 * Git: A distributed version control system for tracking changes.